Subcontracting Invoicing in France 2026: VAT Reverse Charge in Construction, Mandatory Mentions and the 1975 Subcontracting Act

 1. The Legal Framework: Two Texts That Must Not Be Confused#

 These two texts coexist: one falls under contract law, the other under tax law.
 A business can comply with one and violate the other.
+A subcontractor who is correctly accepted by the project owner under the 1975 Act may still issue a non-compliant invoice if it forgets the "autoliquidation" mention required by Article 283 nonies — and the reverse is equally true.

 2. Legal Definition of Subcontracting#

 Under the 1975 Act, subcontracting is the operation by which a contractor, under its own responsibility, entrusts to another party — the subcontractor — the performance of all or part of a works contract or a portion of a public contract concluded with the project owner.
+The main contractor remains the sole counterparty of the project owner; the subcontractor never enters into direct contractual relations with the project owner unless direct payment is triggered.

 In civil law terms, a subcontracting agreement is a contract for work and services (louage d'ouvrage) under article 1779 of the Civil Code, whereby the subcontractor undertakes to carry out defined work for an agreed price.
+It is distinct from a sales contract (the subcontractor sells a result, not goods), from an employment contract (the subcontractor remains autonomous from the main contractor) and from a mandate (the subcontractor acts in its own name, not on behalf of the main contractor).

-Three conditions must be met simultaneously:
+Three conditions must be met simultaneously for the qualification of subcontracting to apply:

 - The existence of a main contract between the principal contractor and a project owner